MC1081538 - Important Update to the Get-FederationInformation Cmdlet in Exchange Online

 Summary

 To enhance security, the `Get-FederationInformation` cmdlet in Exchange Online will now only return domain information explicitly passed as a parameter.
-This update, rolling out from late June to early July 2025, may affect scripts or tools relying on default domain data retrieval.
-Review and update relevant automation accordingly.
+This update, affecting scripts and tools, will roll out from late June 2025 to late August 2025.
+Review and update any automation accordingly.
+More details are available in the official blog post.

 More information